-It begins when a Roman ruler signs a treaty with Israel and concludes with God's final judgment.
-And in between - at the midpoint of the 7 years - the 42 month mark - events occur that relate to the rebuilt Temple.
+This last week begins when a Roman ruler signs a treaty with Israel, and it concludes with God's final judgment.
+In between - at the midpoint of those 7 years, or as John calculates in verse 2, the 42 month mark - events occur that relate to the rebuilt Temple.

 The Roman leader who signed the treaty, breaks it, and desecrates the Jewish Temple.
 Jesus called it, "the abomination of desolation."
-Like the Romans of old, he erects an idol in the Temple precincts.
-It's blasphemy.
+Like the Rome of old, this blasphemous leader, now erects an idol in the Temple.